|

 Practicing Leadership 🏅 Tiny Triumphs: Celebrate your wins, big and small, frequently.
 Ask: What is something we should be proud of this week?
 True story, this is something I have been working on.
 I don’t take compliments well and am extremely self-driven.
 That transitioned into my leadership, which wasn’t fair.
 Not everyone thrives in silence. 👥 Build A Culture of Leaders: Embed leadership into your classroom’s DNA.
 “If you act in a way that inspires, encourages, or engages others, you are a leader.
 It doesn’t matter your title or position.”
 (Harvard Business School) Student leadership is a thing, but be sure to create recognition beyond titles. 🔊 Amplify Others: Make space, then step back.
 One teacher I admire literally says, “Alright, it’s open mic night,” and lets the students take over (feedback, instruction, rehearsal, whatever).
 Silent brainstorms are another great tool.
 They give quieter voices the room to be heard and often surface more intentional ideas. 🧩 Lead Like You’re Replaceable (My Fav): When I teach drumline, my proudest moments aren’t when I lead the best rehearsal, it’s when I don’t.
 When the section runs like a machine, it means we’ve built trust, ownership, and leadership into the group.
 (Yes, I have pulled out a lawn chair in front of other instructors mid-band camp to prove the point.
 No regrets.)
 Updates from the Music Room To close out the new release season, I received a JW Pepper Editorial’s Choice award for the last of my 2025 releases, The Skytrain Icarus.
 This work is for high school concert bands (or strong middle school).
 Teachable moments include theme development, form, and storytelling.
 Think: Studio Ghibli style train that flies too close to the sun.
 I also just submitted a new work for 2026.
 It may be a march about unicorns.
 No, it doesn’t involve Excel.
 But yes, this image will make much more sense if you’re still reading: Your Thoughts Who’s someone whose leadership inspired you, and what made their style impactful?
 Get inspired, |

 PIXEL is the pen name of composer and educator Evan Combs.
-This newsletter offers a behind-the-scenes look at designing learning experiences and creating classroom-ready music—supported by practical insights and actionable strategies.
-It’s perfect for teachers, administrators, composers, young musicians, and anyone curious about the art and science of learning and music.
+This playfully academic newsletter offers a behind-the-scenes look at designing and shaping learning experiences and culture.
+Supported by practical insights and actionable strategies, it’s perfect for teachers, leaders, and anyone curious about the art and science of learning through the lens of music.